djcooke/compendium/pages/knowledge.md

 chests:

 * **Bronze**: contain items such as potions, phoenix downs, and most importantly, potsherds.
-Potsherds can be exchanged for several items, including Sustaining/Empyrean/Orthos Potions, which grant a potent regen effect and are essential for soloing
+Potsherds ("Orthos Aetherpool Fragments" in EO) can be exchanged for several items, including Sustaining/Empyrean/Orthos Potions, which grant a potent regen effect and are essential for soloing
 * **Silver**: Can have one of several effects
   * Upgrade your Aetherpool arm or armor
   * Chest explodes, dealing 70% max HP damage to any players and enemies nearby